Frederick III, Prince of Salm-Kyrburg

+Life

+Frederick III was many times confused with a relative Johann Friedrich von Salm-Grumbach who also was styled as Rhinegrave of Salm.

-In 1794, he was guillotined together with Alexandre de Beauharnais, the lover of Amalie Zephyrine van Salm-Kyrburg, for their ties with the "Ancien Régime".
+In 1794, he was guillotined together with Alexandre de Beauharnais, the lover of his sister Amalie Zephyrine van Salm-Kyrburg, for their ties with the "Ancien Régime".

 Hôtel de Salm

 Frederick commissioned the construction of the Hôtel de Salm in Paris, where Madame de Stael gave her soirees in 1797.
 From 1804, the Légion d'honneur resided in the building, but it was destroyed by fire in 1871.
 The structure was rebuilt and is now known as the Palais de la Légion d'Honneur.
 Henry Hope wanted to copy the Hôtel de Salm in Haarlem, for his Villa Welgelegen.

 Marriage and issue

 Frederick married in 1781 to Princess Johanna Francesca of Hohenzollern-Sigmaringen, daughter of Karl Friedrich, Prince of Hohenzollern-Sigmaringen.
 They had four children, of whom only one lived to adulthood: